kimruddock/pawelgrzybek.github.io/_drafts/2016-11-30-top-picks-2016-november.md

 [https://vimeo.com/177732167](https://vimeo.com/177732167)

 Jason Grigsby goes through use cases, methods and possible techniques of responsive images.
-A bit of background of spec design considerations, a bit about the future of working with images in responsive design.
+A bit of background, spec design considerations and a bit about the future of working with images in responsive web design.
 Great talk from An Event Apart Austin.

 - - -